 The Porta San Gallo is a medieval city gate on the Piazza della Libertà in Florence.
 The gate, built in the 13th century, is flanked by two stone lions.
-There are also some fragments of a “Madonna and Child” mural on display.
+There are also some fragments of a “Madonna and Child” fresco on display.

 Porta San Gallo Florence